artsandmetaphysics/goodlifeodyssey/_documents/hesiod.md

 It seemed natural to the Greeks to represent abstract concepts as gods, since they are invisible and immortal.

-Strife and Rumour---etymological explanations for gods.
+Strife and Rumour—etymological explanations for gods.

 Hesiod uses creation through sex instead of the creation through speech (present in the Hebrew bible and, I think, in Egyptian cosmology).